Bhardwajmradul/DELTER/README.md

    This backend server is made using python and fastapi framework.
    It is made functional after a lot of experiments so it may a have a lot of messy code.
-   The code for this file is in try.py
+   The code for this server is in try.py

 3) Backend deep learning model: